An action packed Enduro MTB holiday in the Pyrenees

 It’s a fabulous opportunity to explore some of the world class singletrack descents that feature in events such as the World Enduro MTB championships, the Enduro Europa championships and Spanish Enduro MTB championships too.

 Where does this enduro MTB holiday take place?

 Your base for this enduro week is the under the radar mountain bike mecca of the Louron Valley in the central French Pyrenees.

-This is one of the hottest new mountain biking destinations in France which means quiet, natural, wild trails that provide an unparalleled enduro mountain biking experience.
+This is one of the most exciting mountain biking destinations in France right now with a huge variety of natural trails that provide an unparalleled enduro style mountain biking experience.

 From your base you’ll have transfers to not only some of the finest singletrack descents in the French Pyrenees but also to the world class trails across the border in some of Spain’s National Parks.

 About the mountain biking

 Using his local knowledge and 20+ years experience of mountain biking in the undiscovered central Pyrenees, English speaking MTB guide Daniel will choose the best routes for the group’s ability on any given day.

 Each day will include between 1600 and 2200m of descent and there may also be a small amount of pedalling involved on some days.
 But don’t worry, it will only be between 100 and 400m of up!